Mon – Sun: 24/7 Plumbing

 How can you unclog a vent pipe?

 To unclog a vent pipe, you can try snaking the vent with a drain auger or plumber’s snake.
-However, vent pipes are often installed high up and may require a professional plumber to access and unclog using special equipment safely.
+However, vent pipes are often installed high up and may require a professional plumber to access and unclog them safely using special equipment.
 A plumber can also determine if the entire vent system needs repair.

 What Constitutes A Plumbing Emergency?